 You use the shooter in front of you to play the games on the attraction.
 There is a string you can pull but on the accessible ride vehicle there is also a button on top that you can push that may be easier for you to use.

-Once your game is over, Cast Members will remove all of the straps and the bumper holding you in place and then lower the ramp for you to exit.
-I think its one of the easiest attractions to experience.
+I think Toy Story Mania is one of the easiest attractions for wheelchair users to experience.
 The separate loading area makes it even easier and you never feel like you need to rush.